College of Education and Human Development

 To discuss the Ambiguous Loss certificate, please reach out to Sophia Shepeck at shepe049@umn.edu.

-Support research, teaching and scholarship into Ambiguous Loss with a gift to the Family Social Science Ambiguous Loss Visiting Scholar fund.
+Support research, teaching and scholarship into Ambiguous Loss with a gift to the Family Social Science Dr. Pauline Boss Professorship in Ambiguous Loss fund.
 Your gift ensures this important work continues.